TaranDahl/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Tracing.OffsetCoord` controls the tracing position on its target, use `Trajectory.Tracing.TraceMode` determines the specific location.
   - `Trajectory.Tracing.WeaponCoord` controls the FLH where the projectile fires the weapon when `Trajectory.Tracing.TraceTheTarget=false`.
   - `Trajectory.Tracing.UseDisperseCoord` controls whether the fire position of `Trajectory.Tracing.Weapons` need to replaced with the FLH of its superior's dispersed trajectory, which set `Trajectory.Disperse.RecordSourceCoord` to true (Only if the weapon should be fired from the unit position).
+  - `Trajectory.Tracing.AllowFirerTurning` controls whether the projectile allow for significant changes in the orientation of the firer, otherwise it will disappear.
   - `Trajectory.Tracing.Weapons` defines the tracing weapons of the projectile.
     - `Trajectory.Tracing.WeaponCount` controls how many times the projectile can fire the corresponding weapon.
 Set to a negative value means unlimited times.
 If set to zero, the cooling will be calculated directly without firing the tracing weapon.
 If the quantity is less than `Trajectory.Tracing.Weapons`, the last value in the list will be used.
     - `Trajectory.Tracing.WeaponDelay` controls the delay after firing the corresponding weapon, at least 1 frame.
 If the quantity is less than `Trajectory.Tracing.Weapons`, the last value in the list will be used.